Skip to main content

 Lugo

-Lugo, located in the interior and at 450 meters (1,450 ft) of altitude, is pretty cold in winter, when night frosts are quite frequent, while in summer, while days are pleasant, nights are still cool.
+In Lugo, located in the interior and at 450 meters (1,450 ft) of altitude, winter is colder, in fact the average in January drops to 6.5 °C (43.5 °F), and night frosts become quite frequent.
+In summer, days are pleasant, but nights remain cool.

 Lugo - Average temperatures (1991-2020)